natea/edx-platform/docs/en_us/course_authors/source/developing_course/workflow.rst

 Revising Content
 ****************************

 You can revise your course content at any time.
 When you reorganize sections and subsections, the new order is immediately visible to students.
 When you change a unit, or components within a unit, you must publish those changes to make them visible to students.

 WORKFLOW DIAGRAM

 * :ref:`Reorganize the Course Outline`
-* :ref:`Reorganize Units`
+* :ref:`Edit a Unit`
 * :ref:`Add<Add a Component>`, :ref:`edit<Edit a Component>`, or
   :ref:`delete<Delete a Component>` components.
 * :ref:`Publish a Unit`